Maskineri: Critical reception

+Commercial performance

 Since it was released on a Monday, Maskineri didn't enter the Norwegian Topp 40 Album charts until next week.
 The album made its debut on the charts in the coveted number-one spot.

-Many fans were disconcerted when it was discovered that Helge Risa appears without his gas mask on the album cover and promotional images, dreading that it had been taken out from the live shows.
-Also, at their show at Loppen, Risa garnered neither the gas mask or had the traditional picture of Martin Luther and an old lamp on his pump organ.
-The removal of these items, which to many fans symbolize the essence of Kaizers Orchestra, was confirmed to be untrue, when a fan who had sent a mail to the band about it, received a reply that said that Risa was indisposed to bring them along for the trip.
-The absence of the mask in promotional images was because the band stated that they wanted to do something new with the promotional material.

 On 20 June 2008, the album was confirmed to have reached the platinum mark, 30,000 sales.
 The band received a commemorative framed platinum disc at the Topp 20 Supershow in Oslo on the very same day.

 Track listing

-Lyrics for all songs are in the Norwegian language, with some Swedish.
 Lyrics and music by Janove Ottesen, unless otherwise noted.